-Get in touch with the power of the Earth on this nine-day adventure packed with many of Ecuadors must-see highlights.
+Get in touch with the power of the planet on this nine-day adventure packed with many of Ecuador’s natural wonders.
 Hike through the greener-than-green Amazon jungle with a local naturalist guide at your side, slip into the celebrated (and restorative) hot springs of Papallacta, enjoy lunch with the residents of an Andean community, and spend a night at a historic hacienda.
-Feel the warmth of Ecuador's spirit and make some memories.
+Let this force of nature blow you away.

 Arrive at any time.
 Arrival transfer included.

 Drive to the highlands with a stop at the community of Peguche for a local lunch.
 Continue to Otavalo and visit the famous handicraft market.
 Stay the night at a historic highlands hacienda.

 Spend a night in the Otavalo area and visit its world famous handicrafts market, the largest in South America.
 Villagers from the surrounding countryside come here every week to sell handmade goods as well as livestock, fruits, and vegetables.

 One of the most obvious signs of the Otavaleños' cultural integrity is their traditional dress.
 This is not just worn for the tourists at the Saturday market, but is worn throughout their daily life.

 Otavalo is famous both for its friendly people and its Saturday animal market.
 The market dates back to pre-Inca times when jungle products were transported from the eastern lowlands and traded for highland goods.
 Today's market has two different functions: the local market for buying and selling animals, food, and other essentials, and the crafts market for the tourists and other interested people.